Realizing the Promise of Promise Neighborhoods

 Published Date: November 06, 2009

 Bridgespan believes that the only way to ensure the success of Promise Neighborhoods is through ongoing conversation.
-We invite you to comment below or to send your thoughts and insights to Bridgespan Partners Don Howard or Nan Stone.
+We invite you to comment below.
 We also invite you to download the full version of this paper for a more thorough explanation of our perspective.

 The U.S. Department of Education will soon issue an RFP for planning grants to create Promise Neighborhoods in 20 of this country's poorest communities.
 Inspired by the Harlem Children's Zone (HCZ), Promise Neighborhoods are the Obama administration’s bold bid to break the vicious cycle of intergenerational poverty that characterizes so many inner-city communities.
 If the Promise Neighborhoods succeed, they could provide compelling evidence that a new, integrated and education-centered approach to ending poverty can give poor children a real shot at economic opportunity.

 Can the promise of the Promise Neighborhoods be realized?
 We believe the answer is "yes."
 However we also believe that doing so will require an unusual degree of discipline and clarity: from policy makers, who will be pressured to base crucial decisions—like choosing the neighborhoods—on political considerations rather than objective criteria; and from community leaders, who will understandably be tempted, given the challenges their neighborhoods face, to spread the available resources too thinly to effect real change.
 The grounds for both beliefs come from Bridgespan’s experience over the past decade working with organizations—including HCZ—that are focused on dramatically improving equity and outcomes for poor children across America.